-- Note 1: Instruments and equipment additional to the minimum necessary for the issuance of a Certificate of Airworthiness are prescribed in ICAO Annex 6, Part III, for particular circumstances or on particular kinds of routes. - Note 2: Guidance material on Human Factors principles can be found in the Human Factors Training Manual (ICAO Doc 9683) and in the Human Factors Guidelines for Air Traffic Management (ATM) Systems (ICAO Doc 9758).
+- Note 1: Instruments and equipment additional to the minimum necessary for the issuance of a Certificate of Airworthiness are prescribed in ICAO Annex 6, Part III, for particular circumstances or on particular kinds of routes. - Note 2: Guidance material on Human Factors principles can be found in the Human Factors Training Manual (ICAO Doc 9683).